Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 She took his hand.
 “Let’s be honest.
 You’ve never been a regular guy.
 You’ve always been pretty special.
 Not just to me, either.”

-“That makes two of us. *Three* of us---where is Xiù, anyway?”
+“That makes two of us. *Three* of us - where is Xiù, anyway?”

 “Grocery shopping.”